wwsh/ytmtv/README.txt

 == Description ==

 This plugin creates a continuous YouTube show on your site.
-It gets videos from YouTube, searching by using the keywords you entered in the admin.
-After a video stops, it immediately grabs another random one and plays on.
+It gets videos from the YouTube API search results, querying with keywords from the admin.
+Videos are played randomly, one after one.
+Sort of MTV style.
-A simple MTV fashion show.
-Created for demonstration purposes for the Wordfence company.
+Created for demonstration purposes only.

 == Installation ==